 - Is there a mystery or story question the reader wants to see answered?

-- Is there a suggestion that something is going to go wrong?
+- Is there a suggestion or anticipation that something is about to go wrong?

-- Is there humor or examples of your protagonist exhibiting likable or interesting qualities?
+- Is there humor or examples of the protagonist exhibiting likable or interesting qualities?

 - Do the stakes escalate?

 - Does this middle connect the opening goal with the core conflict "first step on the path" goal?

 Things do happen unexpectedly, and some stories are about the protagonist getting a call that changes their whole world.
 If this is the case in your story, think about that opening and how the protagonist's day to day life lays the groundwork for that unexpected moment.
 If things change, perhaps contrast the life to the change.
 Pick a goal that will be the most affected by that surprise so the unexpected does more than just pop up unexpectedly.

 Openings can be challenging, but the closer you begin to the moment when things change for your protagonist, the more likely it is to be the right opening.

 Have you ever struggled with where to start?
 If so, did you start too soon or too late?
 Or totally in the wrong place?
 How long did it take you to find the right spot?
 Did you find the right spot?